What's the problem you're having?

 Sharing audio is a lot easier than it used to be, as many cloud services are now available.
 After tapping the export button, simply pick “Save To…” and select the service you require.
 You must have the service’s app installed on your device first!
 If the app is installed but it doesn’t appear in the list, tap “More…” and you should be able to enable it.

 If you want to transfer audio to a computer over a USB or Lightning cable, pick “Save To…” and then pick your device from the list.
 You can then use the App File Sharing feature of iTunes to copy the files to your computer.
 Apple explain on their website how to find File Sharing in iTunes.

 You can also transfer audio in to Hokusai this way.
 Any files you add to Hokusai in this way, will appear in Hokusai’s “Import” panel.
 From the Import panel, you can also access your Music Library, or (by tapping “Services…”) other cloud services.

 If you’re using iOS 11 or later on an iPad, you can drag audio in and out of the Import panel to transfer files between Hokusai and other apps that support Drag & Drop (you can also drop audio into the Projects list to create a new project, or into an existing project to add it).

 You can remove files from the Import panel by swiping across them with your finger and picking Delete.
-Note that you cannot “undo” deleting files!
+But, note that you cannot “undo” deleting files, so be careful!